chandan-vk6/FitmetIQ-AI/README.md

 ### Customizing
 I am using groq through openai ,if you want you can use openai

+Make sure you place your `credentials.json` file which you got from your google Auth in root folder.

 **Add your `OPENAI_API_KEY`  `GOOGLE_API_KEY`  `OPENAI_API_BASE` into the `.env` file**

 - Modify `src/fitmentiq/config/agents.yaml` to define your agents
 - Modify `src/fitmentiq/config/tasks.yaml` to define your tasks